 But today it is possible to do what was impossible 10 years ago:

-With the help of suitable financing concepts, companies can be made easier to enter the market and manufacturers can be given the opportunity to quickly bring a critical number of goods onto the market, making the establishment of management, maintenance and spare parts supply systems economically viable.
-This is where development banks in close cooperation with development cooperation advisory institutions are called upon to mobilise and deploy the necessary expertise.
-Circular Economy Funds” to be implemented by the private sector with corresponding, country-specific objectives are necessary, such as the still small Equity for Africa Fund, which must, however, be equipped with much more technical expertise.
+With the help of suitable financing concepts, it will be easier for companies to enter new markets.
+Manufacturers will have the opportunity to quickly bring a critical number of goods into a market, facilitating the establishment of management, maintenance and spare parts supply systems and make then economically viable.
+Development banks, in close cooperation with development cooperation advisory institutions, are called upon to mobilise and deploy the necessary expertise.
+“Circular Economy Funds” can be implemented by the private sector with corresponding, country-specific objectives.
+The small Equity for Africa Fund is good first example which, however, should be equipped with much more technical expertise and first-mover financing..

-The applicability of new economic concepts extends to all sectors of development cooperation.
-The establishment and expansion of corresponding think tanks should therefore be supported by the German Government in developing and emerging countries.
+Necessary laws and regulations and the establishment of institutions to enforce law and investment security are tasks in which the Governance departments of donor agencies could provide effective support.
+The applicability of new economic concepts extends to all sectors of international development cooperation.
+The establishment and expansion of corresponding think tanks should therefore be supported by the donor and local governments in developing and emerging countries.